freelawproject/doctor/DEVELOPING.md

 to verify that the service works as expected and also works across a docker network.

 ## Quick start
-Generally you can run the following command to build and start your containers but if you are on a new AMD64 mac, you may need to comment out the build command and use the makefile to build your images.

     docker-compose -f docker-compose.dev.yml up --build -d